 This train is suitable for the youngest of toddlers.
 When it becomes dull going round in circles, the locomotive also functions off the track.
 Watch out!

 If your kid’s area has limited space for a train track, this might be the solution you’re looking for.
-This canyon-themed train set has multi-level tracks on one side, convertible to a plain table on the other side.
+This train set has multi-level tracks.

-Showcasing a bridge, buildings, ambulance, hospital, buses, and a car, this set teaches your kids what a city entails.
+This complete city-themed railway set features a passenger train and a freight train, a station, automatic gates and a bridge.
+This set teaches your kids what a city entails.
 Traffic lights and signs will make their stories more animated and creative.

 7. KidKraft Farm Train Set